obscrivn/mynewbook/_sources/sentiment.md

 ### Sentiment Analysis

+<object data="_static/sentiment.pdf" width="950" height="650" type='application/pdf'/></object>

 - Represent text as features
-- Train Logistic Regression Classifier (for binary claassification: positive versus negative)
+- Train Logistic Regression Classifier (for binary classification: positive versus negative)
 - Use the trained model to classify the new text
 - If you data is not labeled for training, you can use pretrained models